Hedgehog-friendly garden features

 Not only can leaf piles be used as a potential nesting site but they can also be used for bedding material for any other nest sites or hedgehog boxes in the surrounding area.
 Please be careful when tidying leaf piles as there may be a hog in residence!

 Most gardeners have a big tidy once or twice a year, often in spring or at the end of the growing season.
 This can remove nesting or hibernation sites for hedgehogs, and reduces the amount of insects in the garden.
 Grasshoppers, for example, need standing vegetation in which to overwinter in.
 Pick a corner of your garden and leave it to go a bit mad – it can have native or non-native planting.
-The key is just to leave it untrimmed.
-You can do it!
+The key is just to leave it untrimmed and undisturbed.
+Embrace the wild!

 Under appreciated as a hedgehog-friendly feature, every garden should have one.
-Hedgehogs will benefit from having a year-round water supply, and they with thrive on the added insects and amphibians that it will attract.
-Hedgehogs are excellent swimmers, just make sure there is a gently sloping edge for them to escape from (you could use stones, or chicken wire) and then they won’t drown.
+Hedgehogs will benefit from having a year-round water supply, and they with thrive on the added insects that it will attract.
+Hedgehogs are excellent swimmers, just make sure there is a gently sloping edge for them to escape from (you could use stones, or chicken wire) to ensure they won’t drown.

 Whilst semi-natural features such as those listed above are much better nesting options for hedgehogs, they can and do use specially made hedgehog houses or ‘hibernacula’.